urluconceptual/social-media-TraveLust/README.md

 ## 4. Bug report and pull request solution
 We identified a bug in the development process of TraveLust, namely, we noticed that when a post is liked by all users, the spending field was not updating.
 The code was committed and uploaded to GitHub on the phase3 branch, on Jun 15, 2023 and then a pull request was done, the bug was fixed and the code was committed and uploaded to GitHub the following hour.

+## 5. Comments

+In order to make the code easier to read and to understand we added comments all throughout the development process.
+These comments acted as documentation, as well as a way to communicate between team members, making the collaboration process easier, more efficient and more reliable.